thaishdz/thaishdz/README.md

 # 💫 About Me:
-🔭 I’m currently working on Declarando as a Backend Developer (PHP)<br>🌱 I’m currently learning to become API Developer (Python)
+🔭 I’m currently unemployed 😿 <br>🌱 But ...
+I am training to be an API Developer and `PHP/Python` Expert 😸

 ## 🌐 Socials: